-Welcome to this week’s serving of Oyster Stew, a mix of financial services, commentary and insights.
-Each week, we’ll discuss what i s happening in the industry, based on what we see as we work with regulators and clients.
+Oyster: Welcome to this week’s serving of Oyster Stew, a mix of financial services, commentary and insights.
+Each week, we’ll discuss what is happening in the industry, based on what we see as we work with regulators and clients.
 We hope you come away with the knowledge and tools to help you make the best decisions for your firm’s future.

-One of the big reasons is, as advisors build out their financial planning business, they gather a lot of data.
-And over the years, the strategy of the firm, the strategy of how they want to do their business changes.
+Bill Davis: One of the big reasons is, as advisors build out their financial planning business, they gather a lot of data.
+And over the years, the strategy of the firm and the strategy of how they want to do their business changes.
 So they may want to change from a software application that’s more cash flow to one that’s more goal-oriented or vice versa, or one that specializes in one or the other.
-So that that’s one of the main reasons someone would, would change.
-It’s a direction of the firm changes the strategy around financial planning, and then finding the tool that fits best for their needs.
+So that that’s one of the main reasons someone would change.
+When the direction of the firm changes the strategy around financial planning, it’s then finding the tool that fits best for their needs.
 So for a firm, when they start to think about this, it’s a lot of work, and sometimes I think firms don’t realize all of the things they have to do, especially if you’re a bigger firm.
-It’s really understanding the needs around the software, it’s looking at what other firms are doing and understanding what your peers are doing, looking at the different measurements o r the volumes within your firm and what those are and how you’re tracking your models.
+It’s really understanding the needs around the software, it’s looking at what other firms are doing and understanding what your peers are doing, looking at the different measurements or the volumes within your firm and what those are and how you’re tracking your models.
 So that can all help you as you create a flow and determining what’s the best financial software for your firm.

-One of the things we would do and we would help with, and the approach you’d want to take, especially at a larger firm, is to define what it is you want to do.
+Bill Davis: One of the things we would do and we would help with, and the approach you’d want to take especially at a larger firm, is to define what it is you want to do.
 What are the different things that need to happen and identify key milestones for when those things should happen?
-Look at what types of resource needs you have and figuring out what you want your overall model to look like and how you’re going to control that.
-Things like identifying and managing risk, looking at issues.
+Look at what types of resource needs you have.
+Then figuring out what you want your overall model to look like and how you’re going to control that.
+These are things like identifying and managing risk and looking at issues.
 You might have gaps between the two software packages.
-Looking at what are the key decision factors, how you’re going to communicate if you’re moving from one plan to another.
-What is that communication go ing t o l ook like?
-And how ar e y ou go ing t o e stablish, when you choose a software or even with the existing software, a doption to the planning application?
-How are you going to work with the FAs so that the new planning software is s omething that they favor and wa nt t o u se?
+It’s looking at what the key decision factors are and how you’re going to communicate moving from one plan to another.
+What is that communication going to look like?
+How are you going to establish, when you choose a software or even with the existing software, adoption to the planning application?
+How are you going to work with the FAs so that the new planning software is something that they favor and want to use?
 And then figuring out how you’re going to mentor the FAs to learn the software so that they’ll use it and use it efficiently so that they can spend more face time with their clients.